arpo/mKit/README.md

 ## Deployment to Google Cloud Run

-This project uses Google Cloud Build to containerize the application and Google Cloud Run to host it.

 **Initial One-Time Setup:**
 If you are setting up this project in a *new* Google Cloud environment for the first time, follow the steps outlined in `GCP-INITIAL-SETUP-GUIDE.md`.
 This guide covers enabling APIs, creating service accounts, setting up Artifact Registry, and granting permissions.